Training Strategies for Own Voice Reconstruction in Hearing Protection Devices using an In-ear Microphone: Signal Model

 We consider a scenario where a talker is wearing a hearing protection device equipped with a single microphone located at the inside of the occluded ear (see Fig.~\ref{fig:ovrtask}).
 Since a large component of the own voice speech is transmitted through bone and cartilage~\cite{bouserhal_-ear_2019}, the speech captured by the in-ear microphone exhibits different characteristics than speech captured by a microphone outside of the talkers' body (e.g., a close-talk microphone or a microphone placed at the outer side of the hearing protection device).
 Most prominently, high-frequency components are heavily attenuated, while low-frequency components are amplified.
 It is assumed here that the in-ear microphone does not pick up any external noise from outside of the device, but picks up body-produced noise such as breathing sounds.
 The considered scenario differs from BWE, since the transfer characteristics may vary based on hearing protection device, ear canal characteristics, and body-produced noise may need to be accounted for.

 Fig.~\ref{fig:ovrtask} illustrates the signal model for the own voice reconstruction task.
-In the absence of external noise, the signal $y_\mathrm{i}[n]$ recorded at the in-ear microphone is given by
+In the absence of external noise, the signal $y_\mathrm{i}[n]$ recorded at the in-ear microphone (subscript $\mathrm{i}$ is given by

 where $n$ denotes the discrete time index, $s_\mathrm{i}[n]$ denotes the own voice speech and $v_\mathrm{i}[n]$ denotes the body-produced noise recorded at the in-ear microphone.
 The objective of own voice reconstruction is to estimate a clean broadband speech signal (as it would be captured by a microphone in front of the talkers mouth) from the band-limited and noisy microphone signal $y_\mathrm{i}[n]$.
-We assume that own voice captured at the outer microphone of the device $s_\mathrm{o}[n]$ is very similar to speech recorded by an air-conduction microphone in front of the talker's mouth.
+Although own voice captured at the outer microphone (subscript $\mathrm{o}$) does not have the same long-term spectrum as speech recorded from a microphone in front of the talker's mouth, we still assume that they are similar such that in this paper we will aim at estimating the own voice captured at the outer microphone.
 In this paper, we will use the clean speech signal $s_\mathrm{o}[n]$ captured by a microphone at the outer side of the hearing protection device as the desired speech signal.
 It should be noted that the speech signal $s_\mathrm{o}[n]$ is only used for training and evaluation purposes in this paper, but is not available in practice.
-The speech signals $s_\mathrm{i}[n]$ and $s_\mathrm{o}[n]$ are related to each other by a non-linear and time-varying transfer characteristic (due to body transmission and mouth movements).
+The speech signals $s_\mathrm{i}[n]$ and $s_\mathrm{o}[n]$ are related to each other by a linear, time-varying transfer characteristic (due to body transmission and mouth movements).